Skip to footer content

 Add & Edit Annotations

 Annotations are a great way to add additional information to PDF documents, such as notes, comments, or highlights.
-With IronPDF, developers can easily add and edit annotations to their PDF documents.
+With IronPDF, developers can easily manage annotations effectively by adding and editing them in their PDF documents.

 import com.ironsoftware.ironpdf.PdfDocument;